Outside-in public signal check

 What the check explains

-One check, multiple public failure modes.
+One check, multiple public website signals.

 Redirect integrity